DingoOz/turtlebot3_ws/README.md

 This workspace contains a custom setup for TurtleBot3 with SLAMTEC Lidar.

 ## Setup
+0. sudo apt install libv4l-dev
 1. Clone this repository
+2. Source ROS setup file: `source /opt/ros/humble/setup.bash`
-2. Build the workspace: `colcon build --symlink-install`
+3. Build the workspace: `colcon build --symlink-install`
-3. Source the setup file: `source install/setup.bash`

 To clone this repository with all its submodules, use: